-The required health forms are posted for students in the LSN Classes Community.
+The required health forms are posted for students in the LSN Classes Learning Management System Community.
 It is the student's responsibility to obtain these forms and submit completed forms as directed.
-Students are required to upload and manage the required documents to an account they will subscribe to with Castlebranch systems.
-Separate instructions on how to open and upload the documents are posted in the LSN Classes Community.
+Students are required to upload and manage the required documents to an account they will subscribe to with clinical compliance tracking system.
+Separate instructions on how to open and upload the documents are posted in the LSN Classes Learning Management System Community.